Western Michigan University

 - B.S., Earth Science, Central Michigan University, 1995

 - Physical geography

 - Biogeography and agriculture

-Dr. Kathleen Baker is an associate professor in the Department of Geography at Western Michigan University.
+Dr. Kathleen Baker is a professor in the Department of Geography at Western Michigan University.

 Her research combines geographic methods for spatial and temporal analysis with field-based research in the physical sciences such as geology, soil science, meteorology and climatology, and plant pathology.